n222icolae/aws-ec2-metadata-reader/README.md

 ## Supported Metadata Keys

-The utility supports all standard EC2 metadata keys, including but not limited to:
+The utility supports all standard EC2 metadata keys, such as:
 - `instance-id`
 - `public-hostname`
 - `public-ipv4`
 - `local-hostname`
 - `local-ipv4`
 - `placement/availability-zone`
+- `network/interfaces/macs`
 - And more...

 ## Security Considerations